 What money?
 If it grew on trees…well, okay, we already covered that.
 Well, if it grew on properly maintained trees that did not silently kill the neighbor's goat, it would simply get eaten by the same goat, which really is lucky to be alive.
 Arboriculture may seem to be lucrative because it is so expensive for those paying for arboricultural services.
 However, most of the expense is for overhead, from expensive machinery to seriously expensive insurance.

 The workers—most groundsman start out making about $30k.
 However, only the biggest and least humane of tree services provide other benefits.
 Climbers generally earn a bit more—up to $50k annually, but again, without benefits.
 (Not having insurance in this gig is a bad non-benefit, as you can imagine.)
-Consulting arborists and insoectors actualky do not make much more than $60k, even after spending decades in the industry.
-Very few earn more than $100k unless they have a side job as a hedge fund manager.
-Arboriculture really is not very lucrative—don't do it for the money.
+Consulting arborists and insoectors actually do not make much more than $60k, even after spending decades in the industry.
+Very few earn more than $100k...but there are outliers.

 The only professionals in arboriculture who actually earn good money are those who own or have interest in tree service businesses.
 The business is risky, however, since competition with less tree-loving services is fierce.
 It's cheaper to do arbor work when you really don't care about the trees or flora around them.
 The industry is so under-appreciated and under-respected that clients almost always do business with the cheapest bidder.
 Clients just want to see short-term results.
 So they cut corners wherever they can and green light "hack jobs."